theocesar/GameList/README.md

 # Game List

 ## About the project
-Game List is a back-end application built during Intensivão Java Spring, an event organized by DevSuperior.
+Game List is a back-end application built during ''Java Spring Intensive'', an event organized by DevSuperior.

 The aplication contains a diverse list of games and their respective informations.